New boost for minority businesses in underserved communities - WTMJ

 The project aims to help small businesses not just survive the immediate loss of revenue but figure out how to adapt their economic models for the long haul, Anadu said.
 For example, how do they create an e-commerce portal or develop better social media strategies?

 Jackson, Mississippi, is one of the cities taking part in the collaborative.
 Mayor Chokwe Lumumba said a lot of the businesses in the city where 85% of the residents are Black suffer from lack of access to capital.
-Many of the business owners are skilled at their craft but don’t always have the financial education or resources needed to grow further.
+Many of the business owners are skilled at their craft but don’t always have the financial education or resources they need to grow.

 “Part of my goal in supporting minority businesses is the expectation that if we can create the hole and they run through it then … they hire and support those people from the community which gave birth to them,” the mayor said.